rikhuijzer/phd-thesis/chapters/discussion.typ

 These small effect sizes make it difficult to predict who will drop out.
 As other researchers put it:
 The traditional focus on explanations has led to intricate theories that have little (or unknown) ability to predict future behaviors @yarkoni2017choosing.
-It could be that the focus on this explanation metric has led the field to aim for explaining behavior and not predicting behavior.
-This is like a car being judged on speed alone.
+Maybe this is like a car being judged on speed alone.
 For a while this could lead to better cars, but at some point, manufacturers will ignore other important factors such as comfort.
 With this in mind, we continued this thesis by being more focused on predictive performance.
 Note that solely aiming on good predictions (or comfort) does not solve all problems either.
 Too much focus on prediction could lead to intricate models that may lead to unsafe, unfair, or unreliable predictions @doshi2017towards @barredo2020explainable.
 For example, to explain how a model can be unfair or unreliable, suppose we only focus on predictive performance and the model decides to filter out all individuals born in October.
 The model does this because it has seen that individuals born in October are more likely to drop out.
-This, so called overfitting, would be an unfair and most likely unreliable prediction.
+This, so called overfitting, would likely lead to unfair and unreliable predictions.
 To mitigate this, we can focus on both prediction and explanation @hofman2021integrating since overfitting is less likely to happen if we understand why a model makes certain predictions.

-With our renewed focus on predictive performance, we found that not all prediction models were suitable for our research, because models had a lower stability, interpretability, or predictive performance.
+With our renewed focus on predictive performance, we found that not all prediction models were suitable for our research, because models had either a lower stability, interpretability, or predictive performance.
 In an attempt to improve this, we implemented our own version of the Stable and Interpretable RUle Sets (SIRUS) algorithm, and evaluated its predictive performance on multiple dataset, see Chapter 3.
 In the end, SIRUS scored very similar in predictive performance to linear regression, see Table #citefig(<perf>).
 This was surprising as the linear regression and SIRUS models fit the data very differently.